 To put it simply, there are no longer any companies that don’t use digital data in some way and most use it on a daily basis.
 For this reason, data loss can – and probably will – prevent your employees from fulfilling their roles, you from managing your company, and can even stop your business trading for a period of time.

 These risks alone are not the only reason that it continuously astounds me that businesses fail to put a backup plan in place.
 Thanks to automation and cloud storage, creating an effective backup plan is straightforward and maintaining it requires little to no input – there really are no excuses for not protecting your business from the negative consequences of data loss.

-Our guest author, Jay Williams, works for Fields Data Recovery, one of the UK’s largest data recovery providers.
+Jay Williams works for Fields Data Recovery, one of the UK’s largest data recovery providers.
 He lives with his wife and two-year-old daughter and enjoys listening to music and gaming in his spare time.